-Although the term “disparities” often is interpreted to mean racial or ethnic disparities, many dimensions of disparity exist in the United States, particularly in health.
-If a health outcome is seen in a greater or lesser extent between populations, there is disparity.
+Although the term disparities is often interpreted to mean racial or ethnic disparities, many dimensions of disparity exist in the United States, particularly in health.
+If a health outcome is seen to a greater or lesser extent between populations, there is disparity.
 Race or ethnicity, sex, sexual identity, age, disability, socioeconomic status, and geographic location all contribute to an individual’s ability to achieve good health.
 It is important to recognize the impact that social determinants have on health outcomes of specific populations.
-Healthy People 2020 strives to improve the health of all groups.
+Healthy People strives to improve the health of all groups.

 To better understand the context of disparities, it is important to understand more about the U.S. population.
-In 2008, the U.S. population was estimated at 304 million.1
+In 2008, the U.S. population was estimated at 304 million people.1

-- In 2008, approximately 33 percent, or more than 100 million persons, identified themselves as belonging to a racial or ethnic minority population.1
+- In 2008, approximately 33%, or more than 100 million people, identified themselves as belonging to a racial or ethnic minority population.1

-- In 2008, approximately 12 percent, or 36 million people not living in nursing homes or other residential care facilities, had a disability.2
+- In 2008, approximately 12%, or 36 million people not living in nursing homes or other residential care facilities, had a disability.2

-- In 2002, an estimated 4 percent of the U.S. population aged 18 to 44 years identified themselves as lesbian, gay, bisexual, or transgender.4
+- In 2002, an estimated 4% of the U.S. population ages 18 to 44 identified themselves as lesbian, gay, bisexual, or transgender.4

 Healthy People 2020 defines health equity as the “attainment of the highest level of health for all people.
 Achieving health equity requires valuing everyone equally with focused and ongoing societal efforts to address avoidable inequalities, historical and contemporary injustices, and the elimination of health and health care disparities.”5